Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-For the spontaneous data, single-unit spike counts were computed in each window within a given pupil-based partition.
+For the spontaneous data, the spike count of each cell was computed in each window within a given pupil-based partition.
 The FF of each cell $i$ was then computed via Eq.~\ref{eq:fano_factor}, and a final estimate of the spontaneous Fano factor, $FF_{\mathrm{spont},i}$, was obtained by averaging across 100 random subsamples of the data.
 For the evoked FF, trials were first aligned to stimulus onset.
 In each trial, spikes from each cell were binned using 100 ms windows incremented in 1 ms steps.
-Using the trials for a given tone and pupil partition, FFs were calculated in each time bin (up to 200 ms after stimulus onset) according to Eq.~\ref{eq:fano_factor}, and results were averaged across 100 random subsamples of the data.
-This process yielded a time course $FF_{i,s}(t)$ for each cell $i$ and stimulus $s$.
-To summarize evoked FFs, we first averaged the FF time courses for a particular stimulus $s$ across the tone-responsive cells (Sec.~\ref{s:tone_responsive}) and determined the time point $t_{\mathrm{FF_{s, min}}}$ corresponding to the minimum of the average trace.
-The evoked FF of cell $i$ for stimulus $s$ ($FF_{\mathrm{evoked},i,s}$) was then defined as the value of $FF_{i,s}(t)$ at the time point $t_{\mathrm{FF_{s, min}}}$.
-Finally, we obtained a summary statistic $FF_{\mathrm{evoked},i}$ by averaging $FF_{\mathrm{evoked},i,s}$ across all tones that induced a significant response in cell $i$.
+Using the trials for a given tone and pupil partition, FFs were calculated in each time bin (up to 150 ms after stimulus onset) according to Eq.~\ref{eq:fano_factor}, and results were averaged across 100 random subsamples of the data.
+This process yielded a time course $FF_{i,s}(t)$ for each cell $i$ and tone $s$.
+To summarize evoked FFs, we averaged the timecourse $FF_{i,s}(t)$ across the tone-responsive cells for a particular stimulus (see ``\textit{\nameref{s:tone_responsive}}") and then across all stimuli.
+We then determined the time point $t_{\mathrm{FF_{min}}}$ corresponding to the minimum of the cell- and stimulus-averaged trace.
+For a given cell $i$ and tone $s$, $FF_{\mathrm{evoked},i,s}$ was defined as the value of $FF_{i,s}(t)$ at the time $t_{\mathrm{FF_{min}}}$.
+Finally, we obtained an overall evoked FF for cell $i$ -- $FF_{\mathrm{evoked},i}$ -- by averaging $FF_{\mathrm{evoked},i,s}$ across all tones that induced a significant response in that cell.
 In each pupil bin, we also computed the difference $\Delta FF_{i}$ between the spontaneous and evoked FFs of cell $i$: $\Delta FF_{i} = FF_{\mathrm{spont},i} - FF_{\mathrm{evoked},i}$.
-Only cells that responded to at least one tone and that had an average spontaneous rate of $\geq$ 1 spk/second in every pupil bin were included in the analyses.
+Only cells that responded to at least one tone and that had an average spontaneous rate $\geq$ 1 spike/second in every pupil bin were included in the analyses.